Gildson/Gildson/README.md

 * I did an internship at the Civil Police of Rio Grande do Norte in the areas of Networks, Maintenance and development;
 * I'm currently a Data Scientist at Inovall Tecnologia, a company that generates market intelligence based on public data captured on the internet using a python script.

+Here you will find some things I've done, and a small part of my knowledge.
 ##

 <br>